 When starting a business, tear down the walls between your product vision and your customers and investors.
 If your company name is tough to pronounce, tricky to spell, or makes little sense in connection with your product, you’ve unknowingly blocked the success of your business.

 We’d be remiss if we didn’t mention the associations and emotions that can be evoked when your customers think about your brand.
-Aside from several other critical elements, evoking the right emotions with your name is a big part of marketplace branding.
+Aside from several other critical elements, producing the right emotions with your name is a big part of marketplace branding.

 Guidelines for Naming a Business